 Someone asks you if what you are reading is interesting and the book disappointed you: “Non, ça n’en vaut pas la peine.”
 (No, it’s not worth it/the trouble.)
 But if you liked it and want to recommend it, you can say: “Oui, ça en vaut la peine.“

-N.B. the “Oui” and “Non” before the expression are optional, but we tend to use them to make our sentence more clear.
+N.B.
+The “Oui” and “Non” before the expression are optional, but we tend to use them to make our sentences more clear.